Agile Data

 Figure 1.
 A typical architectural layering strategy for an application.

-An effective database encapsulation layer will provide several benefits:
+An effective database encapsulation layer will provide several benefits.
+It will:

 There are potentially several disadvantages of database encapsulation layers: